Moving into a new build house

 Confirming the snagging list with the site manager

-Snagging lists are crucial in new builds.
+Snagging lists are important in new builds.
 This is your compiled record of every minor defect or unfinished work you've noticed.
 Meeting with the site manager, you'll walk through this list together.
 Your aim is to confirm that each item is acknowledged and a plan for addressing them is in place.
 This interaction sets the tone for post-move-in support and rectification of any issues.
+You can even get a professional snagging survey carried out after moving in.

 Setting up your new home